Anerkiki/pokemon-island-resort/README.md

   - Forms
   *What I'm testing:*
   Does all the validation work, so the form can't be submitted without all required fields filled and with valid/the correct characters?
-  Once submktted does it navigate to the success.html page?
+  Once submitted does it navigate to the success.html page?
   - External Links (Social Media Icons)
   Do they all lead to the intended website?
   Do they open in a new tab?